Multiple Instance Learning

 Link for the datasets: [Real_world_datasets]

-These datasets are randomly generated based on four different MI-settings and can be used in bag encoding algorithms for MIL to measure the effects of different levels of number of bags, average number of instances per bag and number of features.
+These datasets are randomly generated based on four different MI-settings and can be used in MIL algorithms to measure the effects of different levels of number of bags, average number of instances per bag and number of features.

 Link for the datasets: [Synthetic_datasets]

-Based on Elephant dataset, datasets with different levels of number of bags and number of features are generated to test the bag encoding algorithms.
+Based on Elephant dataset, datasets with different levels of number of bags and number of features are generated to test MIL algorithms.

 Link for the datasets: [Pseudo-synthetic_datasets]